-The Division of Long Term Care, under the auspices of the Department of Health Services, currently operates three centers for people with intellectual disabilities in Wisconsin: Central Wisconsin Center, Northern Wisconsin Center, and Southern Wisconsin Center.
+The Division of Care and Treatment Services operates three centers for people with intellectual disabilities in Wisconsin: Central Wisconsin Center, Northern Wisconsin Center, and Southern Wisconsin Center.

 - Residential care and treatment to Wisconsin citizens with intellectual disabilities when this care cannot be provided by local human service agencies;